sunnyvalechha/Python/README.md

 * Python has two primitive loop commands:

 1. for loops: Used when you know this block of code will run definite number of times.
 E.g., 2 times or 5 times.
 2. while loops: While loops execute a block of code as long as a condition is True.
 They are useful when the number of operations is not known in advance.
+Example: Print 'files are deleting' till the time all the files are deleted from the specific folder.

 * for loops: I want to print numbers from 1 to 10.
 So it will be 'n-1' take 1 number extra for e.g. here take 11

-**Syntax:**
+**For Loop Syntax:**

 * for variable in sequence